Blue wall of silence: Whistleblowing

 Whistleblowing (police officers reporting other officers' misconduct) is not common.
 The low number of officers coming forward may have to do with the understanding that things happen in the heat of the moment that some officers would rather keep personal.
 Another reason officers may hesitate to go against the blue code may be that challenging the blue code would mean challenging long-standing traditions and feelings of brotherhood within the institution.
 The fear of consequences may play a large role as well.
-These consequences can include being shunned, losing friends, and losing back-up, as well as receiving physical threats or having one's own misconduct exposed.
+These consequences can include being shunned, losing friends, and losing backup, as well as receiving physical threats or having one's own misconduct exposed.

 There are also forces that work against the code and promote whistleblowing.
 Many police officers do join the police force because they want to uphold the law; the blue code goes against this ideal.
 Some officers inform on fellow officers' misconduct for less noble motives, such as to retaliate for mistreatment by fellow officers, to seek administrative recognition, or to prove loyalty to the department.
 Additionally, some officers are recruited by their administration to inform.
 If it is in an officer's job description to find misconduct by other officers, they are more likely to go against the blue code.
 Officers who go against the blue code may have a deal to avoid being fired or to receive immunity from prosecution.
 Some officers have also been known to break the code to sell a story to the media.